EdgeTier/EdgeTier-Data-Analytics-Challenge/README.md

 Travel Helpers are a company which specialises in assisting people with booking extras such as car rental, hotels, dinners, and theme park passes when travelling abroad.
 When booking, customers will usually browse their website before making a booking through their internal booking system.

-In order to support any customers who encounter difficulties using the website, or on the day of their booking, Travel Helpers operate a live chat contact centre with over 200 employees (agents).
+In order to support any customers who encounter difficulties using the website, or, on the day of their booking, Travel Helpers operate a live chat contact centre with over 200 employees (agents).
 Recently Travel Helpers have found it hard to keep track of what is going on in the contact centre and which agents are under performing.

-To get back on top of things Travel Helpers have asked you to query their database (described below) and report on three things:
+To get back on top of things, Travel Helpers have asked you to query their database (described below) and report on three things:

 1. Which agents are performing the best, and worst when it comes to the length of time it takes to handle a chat?